 Financial Support and Sponsorship

-OHTA is a registered UK charity (charity number 1168722) and has recently obtained charitable status as a 501(c)(3) in the United States.
+OHTA is a registered UK charity (charity number 1168722) and has now obtained charitable status as a 501(c)(3) in the United States.
 Much of the work of OHTA is done on a voluntary basis and this helps us to keep our costs to a minimum.
 Our operating costs are funded primarily by a small levy on approved training providers based on the number of their students taking OHTA examinations.
-We rely on sponsors and supporters who share the aims of OHTA to provide funding for investments such as new course development and translations into multiple languages.
+We rely on corporate sponsors, national organizations, and individual supporters who share the aims of OHTA to provide funding for investments such as new course development and translations into multiple languages.
 We are very grateful to those who provide funds and in-kind donations to continue the OHTA mission including multi-national corporations, occupational hygiene vendors, national associations, and occupational hygienists themselves.

 OHTA partners with many organisations to enable delivery of the international training and qualifications system.
 Some of these organisations are commercial providers and we recognise their need to have a sustainable business model and to charge for their services.